Evident-Industrial/NDE_Open_File_Format/site/docs/examples/code-samples/index.md

 # Code Samples

-## Reading .NDE files
+## Reading NDE files

-Some simple reading example codes are provided below to get your hands on the structure of the file and better understand where to look at when searching for raw data or information.
+Some examples of reading codes are provided below so you can get a look at the file structure and gain a better understanding of the steps required.

 <div class="grid cards" markdown>